ten-protocol/go-ten/README.md

 ```

 ### Starting a local testnet
+At the moment running a local testnet has an additional dependency on [jq](https://stedolan.github.io/jq/) and should
+therefore be additionally installed prior to starting the local testnet.
+See the `jq` documentation for installation.
 A local testnet can be created and started using docker images built using the following;

 ```